-Sections 2210.201-2210.203 describe TWIA coverage and eligibility requirements.
+Texas Insurance Code Sections 2210.201-2210.203 describe TWIA coverage and eligibility requirements.
 Specifically, the Association shall make insurance available to each applicant in the catastrophe area whose property is insurable property but who, after diligent efforts, is unable to obtain property insurance through the voluntary market.
 Flood insurance coverage is required by law, if available, for specific high-hazard zones.
 Section 2210.202(b)(2) further requires a statement that the agent acting on behalf of the applicant possesses proof of the inability to obtain substantially equivalent insurance coverage for the perils of windstorm and hail from the private market, as well as proof of flood insurance coverage or unavailability of that coverage.

 In 2013, the Underwriting Department began developing an Agency Audit program to verify compliance with the declination and flood insurance requirements.
-TWIA's agent auditor will review a sample of in-force policies from randomly selected agents and request proof of the required declination from a voluntary market insurer and flood insurance, if applicable.
-Staff developed and implemented a plan to test the audit procedures on a small sample of agents and will evaluate results by year's end.
-Staff reviewed the plan with TDI, the TWIA Agent Advisory Group, and the Independent Insurance Agents of Texas before conducting a pilot program.
-Staff anticipates implementing the program with all agents in 1Q 2015 after presenting the agent feedback and test results for group discussion at the quarterly AAG meeting in December and after a similar review with TDI in Q1 2015.
+According to the program, TWIA's agent auditor reviews a sample of in-force policies from randomly selected agents and requests proof of the required declination from a voluntary market insurer and flood insurance, if applicable.
+Staff developed and implemented a plan to test the audit procedures on a small sample of agents.
+Staff reviewed the plan with the TDI, the TWIA Agent Advisory Group, and the Independent Insurance Agents of Texas before conducting a pilot program, which they reviewed at the quarterly AAG meeting in December.
+Staff then incorporated revisions to the program based on the AAG's feedback; the updated program will be presented to the TDI, AAG, IIAT and Legislative Offices.
+With approval of the revised audit procedure, staff anticipates that TWIA can start a new audit following issuance of a new bulletin to all agents.
+Approval of the final audit program will be sought from TDI in the third quarter of 2015.